zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     > **Note**: It can take up to five minutes for the OrdersTimerTrigger to fire.
 The ProcessOrders function will fire immediately after the OrderTimerTrigger function.

-17. The order you placed has been sent to the notificationqueue and is pending the notification being sent to your email address.
+17. Your order was sent to the notificationqueue and is pending the notification being sent to your email address.

 ## Exercise 7: Create Logic App for sending email notifications